rogerkeays/fluent/README.md

 ## IDE Support

-There is currently no IDE support for *fluent*.
+There is currently no IDE support for *Fluent*.
 Contributions are welcome.
-It may be possible to get your IDE to load the *fluent* plugin into it's compiler.
+It may be possible to get your IDE to load the *Fluent* plugin into it's compiler.
 If you get it working, please [post something to github](https://github.com/rogerkeays/fluent/issues) so we can all benefit.

 ## Known Issues

    * you must use parentheses around primitive numbers when calling an extension method: e.g. `(0).inc()`
-   * *fluent* may not be compatible with other `javac` plugins, though so far it seems to play nice with Lombok, at least.
+   * *Fluent* may not be compatible with other `javac` plugins, though so far it seems to play nice with Lombok, at least.
-   * *fluent* will make you a more productive programmer, which may go against corporate policy.
+   * *Fluent* will make you a more productive programmer, which may go against corporate policy.

 ## Related Resources